jonahandersson/jonahandersson/README.md

 - 🔭 I’m currently working on different projects - at work and for the community
 - 📖 I'm current writing a book about [Microsoft Azure](https://azure.microsoft.com/en-us/?WT.mc_id=AZ-MVP-5004251) with [Oreilly Media](https://www.oreilly.com/pub/au/8433)
-- 👯 I'm currently mentoring others via SheSharp, Ulap.org, BitProject.org, Bron Innovation Guidance, and other private mentorship with other young women choosing a career in tech
+- 👯 I'm currently mentoring others via [SheSharp](https://www.shesharp.co/mentorship-program/), [Ulap.org](https://www.ulap.org/jonah-anderssons-inspiring-tech-story-and-her-continuous-learning-continuous-development-cl-cd-with-microsoft-azure/), [BitProject.org] (https://www.bitproject.org/serverless), Bron Innovation Guidance, and other private mentorship with other young women choosing a career in tech and software engineering!
 - 🌱 I’m currently learning **.NET 5, Blazor, Serverless with Azure Functions, Microsoft Azure technologies, etc.**
 - :woman_technologist: I'm the founder and one of the organizers of [Azure User Group Sundsvall Sweden](https://www.meetup.com/azureusergroupsundsvallsverige)
 - 👯 I’m looking to collaborate on **anything about software engineering, cloud engineering with Microsoft Azure, public speaking, serverless with Azure, mentoring in tech, gender & diversity in tech**